Harold Caskey

 Harold Caskey (January 3, 1938 – October 1, 2015) was an American politician who served in the Missouri Senate from the 31st district from 1977 to 2005.
+Caskey was legally blind since the first grade due to Infantile Macular Scarring which left him unable to drive or read.
+Caskey graduated from Central Missouri State College and the University of Missouri School of Law.

 He died of Parkinson's disease on October 1, 2015, in Merriam, Kansas at age 77.